 It’s a growing problem; in 2016, up to 40.3 million people across the globe were estimated to be living in some form of modern slavery.
 Increased migration is making many people more vulnerable to human trafficking and exploitation, with modern slavery being found in all industry sectors, from agriculture and fishing to domestic work.

 The problem isn’t limited to any one region.
-While Africa has the highest prevalence of victims of modern slavery (7.6 people per 1000) and is perceived as a risk area because of high incidences of migration and conflict, the UK still had 5145 potential cases of modern slavery in 2018, a 36% increase on 2017 (Unseenuk, 2018), with estimates of up to 13000 trafficking victims (Dept of Justice, 2018).
+While Africa has the highest prevalence of victims of modern slavery (7.6 people per 1000) and is perceived as a risk area because of high incidences of migration and conflict, the UK still had 6,993 potential cases of modern slavery in 2018, a 36% increase on 2017 (Unseenuk, 2018), with estimates of up to 13000 trafficking victims (Dept of Justice, 2018).

-Riverford’s Whistleblowing Policy communicated to all staff and integrated into our induction process
+Riverford’s Fair Labour Policy integrated into our induction process

 Our business and structure